SAKryukov/remoting-dotnet/article/article.md

 }
 ~~~

-The usage of sessions helps to improve performance of the service and needs a separate discussion.
+The usage of sessions helps to improve the performance of the service and needs a separate discussion.
 It represents the cooperation model.

 ## Parallel Execution and Cooperation Model

 It is obvious that when we have more than one client running in parallel, one client can block the execution of another one.
 It happens because the `Stream.Read` methods are blocking.
-When a server protocol thread is blocked at a `Stream.Read` call, another client can be blocked at a `Stream.Read` call of a proxy.
+When a server protocol thread is blocked at a `Stream.Read` call, another client can be blocked at a call to `Stream.Read` of a proxy.
 This situation will continue until the blocking client completes the operations on its remote call.

 There are different solutions to this problem.
-Usually we can see the advice to create a separate thread per client at the moment when a client connects.
-So a listening thread should create unlimited number of different threads.
-I also used this approach, but it was developed for a particular system, when the maximum number of clients was known in advance.
+Usually, we can see the advice to create a separate thread per client at the moment when a client connects.
+So a listening thread should create an unlimited number of different threads.
+I also used this approach, but it was developed for a particular system, for which the maximum number of clients was known in advance.

-If is good or bad?
+Is it good or bad?
 In the situation when the maximum number of clients is known or predictable, this is quite good.
 However, what can happen in a general case?
-It is possible to block the functionality of such a server by overwhelming number of threads created in response to a big number of connections to the same TCP channel; and it can happen by accident.
-This kind of an accidental or malicious attack would not require too much resources on the client side, because a client thread can just connect and write nothing to its network stream, staying permanently in [a wait state](https://en.wikipedia.org/wiki/Wait_state).
+It is possible to block the functionality of such a server by an overwhelming number of threads created in response to a big number of connections to the same TCP channel, and it can happen by accident.
+This kind of accidental or malicious attack would not even require too expensive resources on the client side, because a client thread can just connect and write nothing to its network stream, staying permanently in [a wait state](https://en.wikipedia.org/wiki/Wait_state).

-There is also a near-opposite approach: a client connects to the server only for a short period of time.
-This approach could be called cooperative: one client waits until another thread completes the operation, but all the clients should guarantee reasonably fast execution of the fragment of code dealing with the service.
-Note that nothing bad can happen if a client application breaks or its system, say, looses power or otherwise disconnects: it disconnects the client, and other clients still can connect.
-In terms of RPC it can be just one remote call, which means one write and one read operation.
-This model is pretty reliable, but wasteful in terms of the usage of the network resources.
+There is also a near-opposite approach: a client connects to the server only for a short time.
+This approach could be called *cooperative*: one client waits until another thread completes the operation, but all the clients should guarantee reasonably fast execution of the fragment of code dealing with the service.
+Note that nothing bad can happen if a client application breaks or its system, say, loses power or otherwise disconnects: it disconnects the client, and other clients still can connect.
+In terms of [RPC](https://en.wikipedia.org/wiki/RPC), it can be just one remote call, which means one write and one read operation.
+This model can be pretty reliable but wasteful in terms of the usage of the network resources.
 Indeed, the traffic can become way too fine-granular.
 Typically, more optimal network performance is achieved for much bigger data packages.
-Of course, in our case it depends on the number of parameters and the size of data.
+Of course, in our case, it depends on the number of parameters and the size of the data.

-Also, some combined approaches are possible: a fixed-size thread pool, and the like.
+Also, some combined approaches are possible: a fixed-size thread pool and the like.

 For the remoting presenting in this article, I developed a combined cooperative approach.
 On the server side, only two threads are added during runtime: a listening thread and a protocol thread.

 A client should cooperate and disconnect when the service is not used, but the session can last longer than it is required for a single remote method call.
 The session is controlled in an automated way.
 First of all, the connection is done on a call.
-When a remote call needs a connection, the proxy implementation checks up if a connection is already open, otherwise the client is connected or reconnected.
-A disconnection can happen in different ways.
+When a remote call needs a connection, the proxy implementation checks up if a connection is already open, otherwise. the client is connected or re-connected.
+Disconnection can happen in different ways.
 First of all, a session object implements the interface `System.IDisposable`, so it can automatically disconnect at the end of the current context if created via the `using` statement.
 Additionally, it implements the interface `ICooperative` and can call the method `ICooperative.Yield` to allow other clients to pass possibly somewhere in the middle of some client method.
-The server's protocol thread count the number of "served" calls per client and prioritizes the clients based on this count.
+The server's protocol thread counts the number of "served" calls per client and prioritizes the clients based on this count.

 ## Implementation